yingyan797/room-locator/README.md

     - If you upload a file make sure that it clears the following condition:
         - It's a .txt file
-        - It's located inside the provided "predictions directory" -Has the same formatting as the provided clean and noisy dataset.
+        - It's located inside the provided "predictions directory"
+        - It has the same formatting as the provided clean and noisy datasets
-    - If you manually input values put them in their corresponding boxes.
+    - If you manually input values, put them in their corresponding boxes
--Finally, push the "make predictions" button to show the predictions
+- Finally, push the "make predictions" button to display the predictions